|Heather Gardner Photography|

 When Marsha had a health crisis a few years later, the outcome of which was suspected to be severely debilitating, if not fatal, she decided to self-publish her two finished novels.
 The books were well received by both readers and critics.
 Fortunately, she recovered her health.

 When her last child married and moved out, Marsha sold her home to a family member, and now lives under Central Arizona's Mogollon Rim.
-She is a member of several writing organizations, among them Western Writers of America, American Night Writers Association, LDStorymakers, Indie Author Hub, and Women Writing the West.
+She is a member of several writing organizations, among them Western Writers of America, American Night Writers Association, Arizona Professional Writers, LDStorymakers, and Indie Author Hub.

 PO Box 53